ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Transitioning Between Types

 Ideally, a startup CTO will prove adept in all three areas, though most people will specialize in just one or two.
 If your business needs a focus that isn t your expertise, it may be worth asking yourself if you can exe - cute that task more effectively by delegating it to a coworker.
 Especially at an early stage startup, most technical cofounder/cofounder CTOs will be internal tech-focused.
-Usually there s not much other work to be done at this stage!
+Usually There'snot much other work to be done at this stage!

 it's a very common pattern for that person to find themselves stretching into internal people or external focuses as the company grows, and that s not always a desirable transition for that person. it's not a personal failure